 When you get Dolman Law Group in your corner after an injury:

 - You hire an advocate — Having someone working for you following an accident is one way to assure someone is working on your behalf.
 Insurers will have their own legal team fighting to keep the amount of your claim as low as possible.

 - Consultations are free — Speaking with an attorney immediately following an accident assures you know what rights you have and what options are open to you.
 It costs nothing for you to schedule a free consultation following an accident.

-- We work on a contingency fee basis – Our bus accident injury attorneys work on a contingency fee basis.
-This means that unless we get a settlement on your behalf you will not pay for legal fees.
-You may still incur other costs including filing fees, but you should discuss this with your lawyer.
+- We work on a contingency fee basis — Our personal injury attorneys work on a contingency fee basis.
+This means that unless we get a settlement on your behalf, you will not pay for legal fees.
+You may still incur other costs, including filing fees, but you should discuss this with your lawyer.

 In general, people who hire an accident injury lawyer tend to be more successful with their claims than those who try to represent themselves.

-Why You Should Contact the Bus Accident Attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA
+Why You Should Contact the Bus Accident Attorneys at Dolman Law Group Accident Injury Lawyers, PA

 These are only some of the possible questions you may have following a bus accident.
-We know this is a confusing time and you have a lot of questions.
+We know this is a confusing time, and you have plenty of questions.
 We also know your primary focus must be on recovering from your injuries.
-At Sibley Dolman Gipe Accident Injury Lawyers, PA we can help answer your questions and help you understand the claims process and your legal options following a bus accident.
+We can help answer your questions and help you understand the claims process and your legal options following a bus accident.

 With offices across both Florida coasts, we also serve clients across the United States.
-Contact Sibley Dolman Gipe Accident Injury Lawyers, PA today at 833-552-7274 and find out what a difference working with an experienced bus accident lawyer can make for you and your family.
-We are here to answer your questions and it costs nothing for a consultation.
+Contact Dolman Law Group Accident Injury Lawyers, PA, today at 833-552-7274 and find out what a difference working with an experienced bus accident lawyer can make for you and your family.
+We are here to answer your questions, and it costs nothing for a consultation